-American Hospital Association site for basics about advance directives (such as living wills and durable power of attorney for health care).
+Put It In Writing provides the basics about advance directives.
+Created by the American Hospital Association.
+Advance directives include living wills and durable power of attorney for health care.
 Encourages patients to express their preferences for end-of-life care

 The resources for Promoting Excellence in End-of-Life Care and Palliative Care are located at The University of Montana.
 Promoting Excellence was a time-limited national program of the Robert Wood Johnson Foundation.
 Tends to be geared to clinicians.
 Strives to show innovative approaches to palliative care

-Report from California “Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people Oct.
-26 – Nov.
-3, 2011.
+Survey report from California “Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people in 2011.
 Describes people’s beliefs about end of life care, preparations, ICU use, and more.
 California Healthcare Foundation, 31 pages, Feb.
 2012

 See our main page for public reporting of quality ratings and comparisons for individual hospitals, nursing homes, health insurance plans, and other health care services.
 Check your physician’s credentials and doctor’s license in this category